How to Plan a Backpacking Trip in 12 Simple Steps

 It’s important for safety to share your plans with a friend or family member.
 Ensure they know the date and general time you plan to check-in with them at the end of your trip.

 I also like to carry some sort of backcountry communication device if I’m hiking solo or going somewhere really remote.
-The SPOT Gen3 and the Delorme InReach are the top devices for sending texts to family back home and calling emergency responders if you get into trouble
+The SPOT Gen3 and the Garmin InReach are the top devices for sending texts to family back home and calling emergency responders if you get into trouble

 #12: Check the weather